shambhavisivan/cs-ui-components/cs-ui-demo/src/previews/release-notes/CSUIReleaseNotes.md

   * added `actions` and `icons` support
   * changed `onDropdownClose` prop to execute when dropdown open and enter key pressed
   * fixed field height increase when items are selected
+  * fixed field focus in `multiselect` when there are many items selected
+  * fixed keyboard `tab` to close dropdown when focus is inside dropdown
 * CSDataTable
   * <i>important</i> flipped the default value for the `defaultCollapsed` prop to `true`
   * added `title` column attribute